-For a relatively young charity Youth Focus has come a long way.
-The timeline below charts the development of the organisation including its key milestones:
+For a relatively young charity, Youth Focus has experienced significant growth and continues to gain momentum in the area of youth suicide prevention.
+The timeline below charts the development of our organisation and our key milestones.

 1998 – 1999

 Youth Charities Trust is selected by government to run a pilot project entitled ‘Prevention of Youth Suicide and Self Harm’.

 Funding totalling $170,000 is provided allowing the organisation to employ three additional employees.

 This period sees the organisation’s service delivery extended to a full-time counselling service and part-time family counselling.